 Visit your local Department of Job and Family Services office and request a PATH application

-Visit your local OhioMeansJobs center
+Visit your local OhioMeansJobs center located in Winchester, OH, or Georgetown, OH.

 Download, print, and complete the PATH application and return it to your county OhioMeansJobs center or Jobs and Family Services